NikkiMandal/Ozone_Level_Detection/data.md

 ## Data Pipeline Components

-### Data Cleaning and Transformation
+### Data Splitting and Preparation
-The data pipeline includes several crucial stages to prepare the data for machine learning tasks:
+The dataset undergoes several critical stages of preparation to ensure it is ready for machine learning tasks:
+1. **Data Cleaning and Transformation**:
-1. **Data Cleaning**:
+   - **Data Cleaning**:
-   - We use **K-Nearest Neighbors (KNN)** to impute missing values, ensuring a complete dataset without any gaps.
+     - Utilizing **K-Nearest Neighbors (KNN)** for imputing missing values, ensuring a complete dataset without gaps.
-2. **Normalization**:
+   - **Normalization**:
-   - The dataset is **normalized** to standardize the features, ensuring that each feature contributes equally to the model training process.
+     - Standardizing the dataset to ensure consistent feature scaling across all variables.
-3. **SMOTE Analysis**:
+   - **SMOTE Analysis**:
-   - **Synthetic Minority Over-sampling Technique (SMOTE)** is applied to handle class imbalance.
-This step generates synthetic samples for the minority class, promoting a balanced distribution across classes.
+     - Applying **Synthetic Minority Over-sampling Technique (SMOTE)** to address class imbalance, generating synthetic samples for minority classes.
-4. **Cross-Validation**:
+   - **Cross-Validation**:
-   - We perform **cross-validation** to assess the model’s performance.
-This involves splitting the data into multiple folds, training the model on each fold, and evaluating it on the remaining data.
-This step ensures robust performance evaluation and helps in fine-tuning the model parameters.
+     - Performing **cross-validation** to evaluate the model's performance robustly, leveraging data splitting into multiple folds for training and testing.

-5. **Data Splitting**:
+2. **Data Splitting**:
-   - Finally, the dataset is split into training, testing, and validation sets to facilitate model training and evaluation.
+   - Finally, the dataset is divided into training, testing, and validation sets:
+     - **Training Set (`train_df`)**: Comprising 70% of the total dataset, used for model training.
+     - **Validation Set (`val_df`)**: Consisting of 10% of the total dataset, used for parameter tuning and validation.
+     - **Testing Set (`test_df`)**: Encompassing 20% of the total dataset, used to evaluate the model's performance on unseen data.
+This comprehensive approach ensures that the dataset is meticulously prepared and appropriately split for effective machine learning model development and evaluation.

 ### Loading Data